ginic/multipa/README.md

 ```

 ## Contact
-Feel free to raise issues if you find any bugs.
-Also, feel free to contact `ctaguchi at nd.edu` for collaboration.
+Feel free to file a GitHub issue for bugs or questions.
+However, please understand that our team is small and may not be able to respond to all requests.

 # CMU Dict License
 The [Carnegie Mellon Pronouncing Dictionary](https://github.com/Alexir/CMUdict/tree/master) distributed with this code in `src/multipa/resources/cmudict-0.7b-ipa.txt` is covered by the following BSD 3-Clause License.
 This license does not apply to other code in this repository.